olets/shiki/packages/eleventy-plugin-shiki-twoslash/README.md

 }
 ```

-See [@olets/shiki-twoslash's UseConfigSettings type](../shiki-twoslash/src/index.ts) for all options.
+See [@olets/shiki-twoslash's UserConfigSettings type](../shiki-twoslash/src/index.ts) for all options.

 ## Contributing